 Non-exempt rides must be inspected annually by a professional engineer or qualified inspector who certifies the ride meets state standards and NDT is up to date.
-State officials inspect fixed-site rides at permanent parks every 6 months; portable rides at every setup.
-Large parks (over 1000 employees) are exempt from public safety inspections of their rides.
+State officials inspect fixed-site rides at non-exempt permanent parks every 6 months; portable rides at every setup.

 State officials have authority to investigate serious accidents at carnivals and non-exempt permanent parks.
 Accidents at exempt facilities (large parks, trade shows) are not investigated by public safety authorities.

-Rides operated amusement parks with more than 1000 employees, or at trade shows, are exempt from state safety regulation.
+Large parks (over 1000 employees) and trade shows (e.g., IAAPA) are exempt from state safety regulation.